viamrobotics/docs/docs/services/vision/classification.md

 defer release()

 // Apply the color classifier to the image from your camera (configured as "cam1")
-// Get the top 2 most confident classifications classificationsFromImage, err := visService.GetClassifications(context.Background(), img, 2, nil)
-if err != nil {
+// Get the top 2 classifications with the highest confidence scores classificationsFromImage, err := visService.GetClassifications(context.Background(), img, 2, nil) if err != nil {
     logger.Fatalf("Could not get classifications: %v", err)